neuroscout/neuroscout/docs/cli/docker.md

     docker run -it --rm neuroscout/neuroscout-cli run /out Mv3ev <args>

-For example, if you wanted to specify the estimator to be `AFNI` instead of `nilearn`, and the number of cpus to be `15`:
+For example, if you wanted to specify the estimator to be `AFNI` instead of `nilearn`, and the number of CPU's to be `15`:

     docker run -it --rm neuroscout/neuroscout-cli run /out Mv3ev --n-cpus=15 --estimator=afni